cyrildiagne/devart-template/project_posts/2014-06-02-user-journey.md

 _by Béatrice_

-We had thinking about user journey, and how set-up (throught light, music and videoprojection) could help us to enhance :
+We had thinking about user journey, and how set-up (throught light, music and videoprojection) could help us to enhance:

 * user flow (with around 1000 visitors per day at Barbican Center)
 * interactive experience (for both performer and audience).